FQL v4 will be decommissioned on June 30, 2025. Ensure that you complete your migration from FQL v4 to FQL v10 by that date.

 This section describes a number of common structured query language (SQL) queries and their Fauna Query Language (FQL) equivalents.

 While it is almost impossible to provide an exhaustive comparison of every variation of all SQL commands, we provide a very basic comparison of the most used DDL (Data Definition Language) and DML (Data Manipulation Language) queries.
-As you gain more experience with the Fauna Query Language, the ease and power of its syntax should become evident.
+As you gain more experience with the FQL, the ease and power of its syntax should become evident.
 Complex queries that are difficult, or even impossible, in SQL can be composed very easily in FQL.
 One very important difference between the two is that FQL is a functional language, while SQL is declarative.
 Hence, the actual path of execution must be provided for each FQL query.
 FQL requires the developer to specify an index in most queries.

 SQL to FQL transpiler

-If you’re familiar with SQL and want to ease into Fauna Query Language, try out the SQL to FQL transpiler, created by Fauna Labs to help developers execute simple SQL statements on a Fauna database by translating them to FQL queries.
+If you’re familiar with SQL and want to ease into FQL, try out the SQL to FQL transpiler, created by Fauna Labs to help developers execute simple SQL statements on a Fauna database by translating them to FQL queries.
 This is not meant to be an exhaustive translation system between SQL and FQL, but it is a useful tool for you and your teams as you get started with FQL.

 Conceptual equivalents